Alaa-Morsy/OpticalCharacterRecognition_OCR/README.md

 # OpticalCharacterRecognition_OCR
-An Optical character recognition is a character detector with extracts text from an image
+An Optical character recognition is a character detector which extracts text from an image

 - Date: 18 May 2022 Version : V.1
 - Languge : Python -> I used python3.10.4